Mugen-Builders/cartesi-co-processor-tutorial/installation.md

 ### 1. **Coprocessor CLI**

-The Cartesi Coprocessor CLI tool simplifies bootstrapping, registering, and deploying Cartesi coprocessor programs.
+The Cartesi Coprocessor CLI tool simplifies bootstrapping, registering, and deploying Cartesi Coprocessor programs.
 This tool streamlines the development workflow for Cartesi based applications, allowing developers to focus on building their logic instead of wrestling with setup and deployment processes.

 #### Using Cargo